 What should you put the compost in?
 You have different options depending on where you live and how much space you have.
-You can buy an enclosed compost bin like this.
-Or you can make an enclosed bin out of a trash can like this.
+You can buy an enclosed compost bin.
+Or you can make an enclosed bin out of a trash can.
 Just drill holes on the lid and down the sides of the bin.

 If you have more space, you can make a compost bin out of pallets.
 The plans for this one has three bins.
 Having the three bin system can be useful.
 One bin is for compost that is just starting, the second bin is for compost in progress and the third bin is for compost that is complete.

 Another option is to use chicken wire or mesh.
 Here is an example.

 Finally, you can put your compost directly on the ground in a pile.
 Just make sure that you don’t make the pile too large.
 About three to four feet wide and three to four feet high is probably the maximum size you want your pile to be.

 Where Should You Put the Compost?